onparallel/parallel-claude-test/docs/translations.md

 In order to use from React you can use the `<FormattedMessage/>` or you can inject the `intl` service with the `useIntl` hook.
 Check the examples at the end to see how use them.

-If you have used any of these 2 methods to localize some text:
+After using any of these 2 methods to localize some text you will have to run the `extract-i18n-terms` and make sure to populate the new terms in the translation files located in:

-- Run the `extract-i18n-terms` and make sure to populate the new translations in the files.
+- `client/lang/[locale].json` for tranlations from the client.
-- Run the `generate-i18n-files` and make sure the texts render fine in the different languages.
+- `server/lang/[locale].json` for translations in the emails.

 ### Examples